 From DDOT's data collection efforts over the last 5 years, we expect most of the reduced parking will eliminate empty parking spaces first.
-Beyond that, from the little research and data available on the topic, our hypothesis is that mode-shift for home-work trips will likely be to non-auto modes where transit is present, but shift to ride-hailing for hotel, tourism, and retail uses.
+Beyond that, from the little research and data available on the topic, our hypothesis is that mode-shift for homework trips will likely be to non-auto modes where transit is present, but shift to ride-hailing for hotel, tourism, and retail uses.
 We are monitoring the research as it is released throughout the industry.
 We are also looking to do a follow-up study in the coming year or two to measure and compare mode-shift at buildings with little parking vs others with significant parking.
-Regardless of current travel trends, it's a good idea long-term for new buildings to be constructed with minimal or no parking.